heinerigel/skience2023/README.md

    When activated, your command line should show:

    ` (skience23) $ `

-5) Install one missing msnoise dependency:

-   (skience23) $ ` conda install -c conda-forge pytables `

-7) Test the environment using:
+4) Test the environment using:

    (skience23) $ ` obspy-runtests `